-- The PSP has set the desired number of postgraduate students admitted per academic year to 25.
-The admission process considers various factors, including a degree from an accredited university, English language proficiency, and work experience. - The official website of the PSP and the student guide function as the main sources of information for the students.
+- The PSP has set the desired number of postgraduate students admitted per academic year to 25, selecting candidates with diverse academic backgrounds.
+The admission process considers various factors, including a degree from an accredited university, English language proficiency, and work experience.

+- The official website of the PSP and the student guide function as the main sources of information for the students.
 The guide covers admission requirements, study activities, duration, attendance terms, course syllabi, learning outcomes, and the code of research ethics.
-Smooth navigation of the website provides all essential information to the students efficiently. - Following admission, each student is assigned an academic advisor for guidance.
+Smooth navigation of the website provides all essential information to the students efficiently.

+- Following admission, each student is assigned an academic advisor for guidance.
 The study stages, outlined in the PSP regulations, include theoretical courses and a graduate thesis that could consist of a literature review or a research-based project.
-Examination processes, course grading, and graduation requirements are well-defined. - Monitoring of student progress is carried out personally by the student adviser and the PSP director.
-Full-time students are expected to complete all degree requirements in three to four semesters depending on the adopted type of thesis.
+Examination processes, course grading, and graduation requirements are well-defined.

+- Monitoring of student progress is carried out personally by the student adviser and the PSP director.
+Full-time students are expected to complete all degree requirements in three to four semesters depending on the type of thesis adopted.
 There are detailed instructions for the writing of the thesis, the literature review or research, and its evaluation by a faculty committee.
 Research- based theses are strongly encouraged, and the students who follow this path are advised to also write a paper for journal publication.

 - Practical training is not uniformly achieved by all students.
-The facilities of collaborating laboratories are made available to students working on a research-based thesis; however, most students have limited opportunities to experience these laboratories due to the completion of their studies distantly. - The program adheres to the European Credit Transfer System (ECTS) and is organized into three or four semesters depending on the type of thesis pursued.
+The facilities of collaborating laboratories are made available to students working on a researchbased thesis; however, most students have limited opportunities to experience these laboratories due to the completion of their studies distantly.

+- The program adheres to the European Credit Transfer System (ECTS) and is organized into three or four semesters depending on the type of thesis pursued.
 The first and second semesters each correspond to 30 ECTS based on course work.
-The graduate thesis contributes 30 or 60 ECTS, depending on the thesis type, for a total of 90 or 120 ECTS. - Course examinations, assignments, and reports are submitted electronically.
+The graduate thesis contributes 30 or 60 ECTS, depending on the thesis type, for a total of 90 or 120 ECTS.

+- Course examinations, assignments, and reports are submitted electronically.
 There is a well-documented process for maintaining the integrity of the student's work and preventing plagiarism.
-The Diploma Supplement is issued in both Greek and English without a special request. - The evaluation of instructors by postgraduate students occurs regularly at the end of each semester through an anonymous electronic questionnaire conducted by the Quality Assurance Unit of the University (MODIP/IHU).
+The Diploma Supplement is issued in both Greek and English without a special request.

+- The evaluation of instructors by postgraduate students occurs regularly at the end of each semester through an anonymous electronic questionnaire conducted by the Quality Assurance Unit of the University (MODIP/IHU).

-- The PSP provides a comprehensive coverage of its focus areas and offers several opportunities for further specialization.
-The program strongly encourages student mobility in Erasmus+, and several of the students interviewed acknowledged the benefits of this program. - Instructors may review their evaluation results.
+- The PSP provides a comprehensive introduction to its focus areas, accommodating students of various backgrounds.
+However, depth is sacrificed to provide a reconnaissance of many topics to all students, so they can function in multidisciplinary teams.
+The program strongly encourages student mobility in Erasmus+, and several of the students interviewed acknowledged the benefits of this program.

+- Instructors may review their evaluation results.
 However, there is no formal assessment committee, and any modification is left to the discretion of individual instructors.
-Since most of them are external collaborators, there is no memory of course changes or accountability for course improvement. - From the interviews with the students and graduates it was questionable to what extent were capable to attend courses offered in English.
+Since most of them are external collaborators, there is no memory of course changes or accountability for course improvement.

-- The PSP strictly follows HAHE standards and is recognized for the broad coverage of the subject areas.
+The PSP strictly follows HAHE standards and is recognized for the broad coverage of the subject areas.
 Feedback from current students, recent graduates, and stakeholders reflects a positive experience with the program.
 The EEA Panel affirms the program's substantial compliance with Principle 4.
 This can be further improved by some simple modifications.

-Principle 4: Student admission, progression, recognition of postgraduate studies and certification
+Principle 4: Student admission, progression, recognition

+of postgraduate studies and certification

 Fully compliant

 Substantially compliant Х

 Partially compliant

 Non-compliant